Jose Luis Romanillos Vega: Biography

 Romanillos was born in Madrid in 1932 to a family from the Guadalajara towns of Madrigal and Tordelrábano.
 At the age of thirteen, he became an apprentice at the Madrid cabinetmaker Muebles Caballero, where he learned basic woodworking techniques, gaining experience working with different types of wood.

 In 1956, when he was 24, Romanillos moved to England to learn English.
 He worked as a nurse in a psychiatric center and, later, for a cabinet-making business.
 In 1959, Romanillos married Marian Harris Winspear.
 The couple had three children: José Luis, Ignacio and Liam.

 In 1961, Romanillos built his first guitar for playing flamenco.
 He called the guitar Toribia, in memory of his mother.
 Shortly after building his first guitar, Romanillos continued to build more guitars by hand, which he sold at a local market.
-In 1970, he met the luthier and guitarist Julian Bream, who offered him the opportunity to set up a workshop on his farm in the English town of Semley.
+In 1970, he met the lutenist and guitarist Julian Bream, who offered him the opportunity to set up a workshop on his farm in the English town of Semley.
 The workshop became well known with its instruments valued for their beauty and acoustic quality.

 In 1995, Romanillos retired as a guitar maker, leaving his English workshop in the hands of his son Liam, who continued the family guitar tradition.